JoeyFitzpatrick/trunks.nvim/doc/roadmap_to_beta.md

 ### Allow users to create custom command mappings
 Create autocmds for different UIs, so that keymaps could be created for a given UI as part of its autocmd.
 Not a huge fan of this approach, but there might be other reasons to create these autocmds anyways.

+### Command log
+A user-facing command log would have a couple of benefits:
+- It tells the user what commands are running.
+This allows them to find bugs more easily, recover from catastrophe better, and in general have better insight into what the plugin is doing.
+- It is the first step towards git undo commands, if we ever want to implement that.

+There's an open question of how to surface this to users.
+Could be a trunks command.
+That could allow for args to be passed that allow for showing "main" commands or "every command that runs".

 ## Improvements

 ### Git pull can't rebase multiple branches